bagnaram/bagnaram.github.io/_posts/2019-10-26-taiwan-japan-2.md

 # Day 8 - Tokyo

 I rose from my accommodation and headed towards the ANA Intercontinental.
 But not before enjoying breakfast at Komeda's Coffee.
 I decided to stay at ANA because I wanted to see another part of Tokyo, while burning some of my Holiday Inn hotel points.
 The walk over with luggage was pretty tiresome, but it was all worth it when entering and checking into the hotel.
 It was very fancy and offered the amenities I needed.
 After a quick shower, I headed off to Shibuya to explore and grab some local food.
 In the quest for Ramen, we ended up in a cold noodle restaurant.
 Interesting flavor.
 We ordered from a vending machine and they brought the bowls to us.
-My friend Takuya joined and that started the journay of exploring and catching up with my good friend I had met previously in Taiwan.
+My friend Takuya joined and that started the journey of exploring and catching up with my good friend I had met previously in Taiwan.
 We finished noodles and Takuya and I visited the Namimese Shopping Street and Temple.
 This part of Tokyo was totally different compared to the crowds experienced the first night.
 Much more chill and relaxing.
 Takuya showed me the market streets and I felt like I was back in Kyoto for a time.
 The market was wide and featured many tourist shops, however it was an interesting site.
 Afterwards, we visited the temple and shrine before I headed back to ANA.
 I went up to the top floor bar for drinks and had a spectacular view of the city skylines!

 <script src="https://cdn.jsdelivr.net/npm/publicalbum@latest/embed-ui.min.js" async></script>
 <div class="pa-gallery-player-widget" style="width:960px; height:480px; display:none;"